Dream of:14 May 2012 "Sinkhole"

 I walked back outside and now was surprised to see other nearby houses.
 Right across the street was a big building which looked like a warehouse with several people going inside.
 I spoke with someone who informed me that some kind of dance hall was located in the building.
 Apparently on Sundays before noon, local teenagers came to the building and danced.
 Since today was Sunday, that explained why people were entering the building.
 It seemed a little strange, but I simply accepted it.

 Gradually more and more people showed up and some were even going into my house.
-I didn't like the idea of people simply walking into my house, especially since quite a bit of old junk was still in the house.
+I did not like the idea of people simply walking into my house, especially since quite a bit of old junk was still in the house.
 Two fellows even loaded up some wood and other junk from inside the house and carried it outside to a pickup truck.
 When I followed them outside, I thought I noticed an old electric piano-keyboard in the junk they were carrying.
-I didn't want to be mean to anyone, since I knew that they could damage the house when I wasn't there, but I didn't want them carrying stuff out of the house without even asking for it.
-Even though I didn't see anything there that I really cared about, I told the two fellows not to take anything else.
+I did not want to be mean to anyone, since I knew that they could damage the house when I wasn't there, but I did not want them carrying stuff out of the house without even asking for it.
+Even though I did not see anything there that I really cared about, I told the two fellows not to take anything else.

 When I walked back inside, I found my father (only about 50 years old) standing there.
 He was wearing a dark red sweater.
 I now recalled that the house was actually in his name, although I was in charge of it.
 We had paid practically nothing for the house, perhaps $1,000.